Skip to main content

 results.title = matches[1];

-// We check the need to collect h2
+// Check the need to collect h2

 if (results.h2) {